m-parashar/adbhostgen/README.md

 Solution: hosts file & dnsmasq

-Github: https://github.com/m-parashar/adbhostgen - includes downloadable mpdomains & mphosts.
+Github: https://github.com/m-parashar/adbhostgen - includes downloadable mpdomains & mphosts, and cacert.
 Gist: https://gist.github.com/m-parashar/ee38454c27f7a4f4e4ab28249a834ccc

 Instructions:

-1. Copy/create adbhostgen.sh / adbhostgensec.sh in /jffs/dnsmasq directory. chmod +x it.
+1. Copy/create adbhostgen.sh in /jffs/dnsmasq directory. chmod +x it.

 2. Create/download the file "whitelist" without quotes in /jffs/dnsmasq and populate it with the domains you do not want blocked.

 3. Create/download file "blacklist" and populate it with the domains you want to block. [rev30]

-4. Execute adbhostgen.sh in /jffs/dnsmasq to generate the hosts file.
-By default the hosts file is quite aggressive and approx 10 MiB in size, which is manageable enough for Netgear R8500.
-Comment out the hosts repos as you see fit.
+4. Copy "cacert.pem" [See github link] to /jffs/dnsmasq and run adbhostgen.sh to generate the hosts file.
+By default the hosts file is quite aggressive and approx 16 MiB in size, which is manageable enough for Netgear R8500.

 5. Enable DNSMasq and local DNS for LAN and WAN

 6. Enter this into the additional options field [rev33]